bleskomat/bleskomat-diy/README.md

 * The pin touched by the __red__ lead is the hot wire ("DC12V")
 * Unplug the power supply again

-Use a pair of M-F connecting cables to connect the DC 5.5/2.1 DIP adapter to one of the breadboard's power rails.
+Use a pair of M-F jumper wires to connect the DC 5.5/2.1 DIP adapter to one of the breadboard's power rails.
 Negative to negative, positive to positive.
 This rail will be your 12V DC power (positive) and the common ground (negative).

 #### Optionally power the ESP32 devkit via 5V pin